-He sat back, adjusted the black shawl around his shoulders, picked up his beer, and smiled as he finally got to enjoy his game.
+He leaned back, adjusted the black shawl around his shoulders, picked up his beer, and smiled as he finally got to enjoy his game.

 Andy snapped awake with a snort.
 He had a mild hangover, but he was used to that.